MarkLodato/slsa-playground/README.md

 ## Things to try

--   Publishing a "bad" version of `requests`:
+Try to get a "bad" version of `requests` to be published, meaning a `tar.gz` that contains anything other than what is in the official `psf/requests` repository.
+It should not be possible.
+In particular:

 -   Without provenance
 -   With tampered provenance
 -   With tampered artifact (post-build)
 -   Built from a different source repo
 -   Built from a different builder

+Other package names should work because they don't have a policy and thus don't have SLSA protections.

 ## TODO